Larimer Square, Denver

 3. Red Rocks Park & Amphitheatre

-The ever-so-dramatic sweep of its rugged sandstone formations has made Red Rocks a beloved venue for concerts of all stripes since its inauguration in 1941.
-In 1983, a little-known Irish band happened to film a performance at what you might call nature’s own music hall—and the rest, as U2 fans know, is rock history.
-Of course, it also serves as one of the world’s most breathtaking gyms, where runners get super-sweaty tackling the seemingly endless staircases, and hikers hit the trails through the surrounding 868-acre park.
+The ever-so-dramatic sweep of its rugged sandstone formations has made Red Rocks Park & Amphitheatre a beloved venue for concerts of all stripes since its inauguration in 1941.
+In 1983, a still-on-the-rise Irish band happened to film a performance at what you might call nature’s own music hall—and the rest, as U2 fans know, is rock history.
+Of course, it also serves as one of the world’s most breathtaking gyms, where runners get super-sweaty tackling the seemingly endless staircases, and hikers hit the dog-friendly trails through the surrounding 868-acre park.

 4. SoBo

 The Platt Park stretch of South Broadway (SoBo) has long been known as Antique Row for its wealth of dealers in everything from folk art to furniture.
-You can shop for vintage wares, weed, or both: SoBo is also called the Green Mile, reflecting the influx of marijuana dispensaries.
-The quirky shopping experience only gets funkier as you head north into the Baker District, where boutiques like Decade, a source for up-and-coming designer labels, skew as hip as the nearby eateries.
+The eclectic shopping experience only gets funkier as you head north into the Baker District.
+Check out shops like Goldmine Vintage or La Lovely Vintage for fun and unique finds.

 Advertising